 Method #2: Take a screenshot of the content

 Take a screenshot of the web page whose content you would want for future references.
-Copy and paste these screenshots in your word editor and there you go!
+Copy and paste these screenshots into your word editor and there you go!

 Method #3: Use Extensions